tmartin293/Fitness_Plus/README.md

 - Application runs best on Mac OSX

+- For Windows OS, please uncomment line (by remvoving hashtag) in Gemfile that says: #gem 'wdm', '~> 0.1.1'

 - In order to post pictures, Image Magick program must be installed
 Link: https://www.imagemagick.org/script/index.php